 18 & 19 August - Not specifically trek training, but you might like to consider our guided mountain walks in the Lake District.

 22 & 23 September - fully booked

 20 & 21 October.

 On most of our trek training walks, we meet at 9:15am ready to set off at 9:30am.
 Meeting points vary and will be advised to you with your confirmation of booking.
 Unless otherwise stated, all trek training walks are in the Dark Peak area of the Peak District.
 Please contact us if you need to know the starting point before booking.

 We offer Trek Training walks in the Peak District on a wider range of dates throughout the year for small groups, couples or individuals booking on a private guided basis.

-This allows greater flexibility.
-You can choose the date of the walk and we will be happy to tailor it to your individual requirements.
+This allows greater flexibility, as we will be happy to tailor the day to your individual requirements.
 For available private guiding dates, please see our guided walking calendar.

 Prices from £150 per day, the cost of which can be shared between members of your group, so for four or more people it can work out cheaper than joining one of our open group walks.

 Please contact us to enquire and to book.